TX-2/TX-2.github.io/software.md

 * A listing of the program from Leonard Kleinrock's thesis, [Message Delay in Communication Nets with Storage](https://www.lk.cs.ucla.edu/data/files/Message%20delay%20Phd.pdf).
+  This listing is in the form of a PDF file containing scans, and so it's not in a form we can feed to the assembler.

 ## We Need Machine-Readable Code